- 4 years ago #15541

 For your quantity of posts, hosting could be expensive, especially with Algolia.
 The usual idea is to host your own Elasticsearch or Solr for free instead.

-WPSOLR is integrated with WooCommerce, but not with buddypress.3 years, 6 months ago #15543
+WPSOLR is integrated with WooCommerce, but not with buddypress.4 years ago #15543

 Thank you for the fast reply.